 - Pixabay (Royalty-free images)

 - Pocket (Get saved articles from your Pocket account)

 2. Find Content

-Once you selected the preferred source to get content from, enter your keyword phrase.
+Once you have selected the preferred source to get content from, enter your keyword phrase.
 For example, I have chosen web articles (mostly blog posts) and typed my keyword phrase, “moon.”

-By identifying viral blog posts, I can share them on my social networks and increase followers, engagements and reach.
+By identifying viral blog posts, I can share them on my social networks and increase followers, engagements, and reach.

-Or in fact, you can use this hack to get more reach.
+Or, in fact, you can use this hack to get more reach.

 - Filter content based on Most Pinterest shares (key takeaways: shared by the majority of women. (according to statistics majority of Pinterest users are women))

-- Select your religion (optional) Or select the default option which is Worldwide.
+- Select your religion (optional) Or select the default option, which is Worldwide.

 - Select Pinterest in your social media accounts section.
 (Important)